 I fully appreciate your concern and deep interest.
 You will, without further request on your part, receive immediate notification of any change in your son’s status.
 I regret that the far-flung operations of the present war, the ebb and flow of the combat over the great distances in isolated areas, and the characteristics of our enemies impose on us the heavy burden of uncertainty with respect to the safety of our loved ones.

 J. A. Ulio

 The Adjutant General

-After receiving this second message, his mother did not receive any additional news about Ray.
-After the war, Ray’s family received word that he had been killed in action on December 29, 1941.
+It was only after records were recovered in the Philippines that had been kept by the POWs that his mother learned that Ray was dead when Ray’s family received word that he had been killed in action on December 29, 1941.
 The family held a memorial service for Ray at St. John’s Evangelical Lutheran Church in Forest Park, Illinois on December 2, 1945.

 In addition, a member of Ray’s tank crew, LD Marrs, who was from Texas, came to Maywood and told Ray’s mother how Ray was killed.
 It was this information about his death that was used to write his biography.